UKGovLD/registry-core/doc/notes.md

    * logging is seeing the nginx proxy, the requestor forwarding is getting lost

-   * Support for batch-registration that includes register + items (batch-complex) Use that for system bootstrap of prefixes and bulk-types Bootstrap dir to use lexical ordering to sequence to bootstraps

    * Improve logging so can replay update actions.
 Currently have mix of full log including read and logging of actions with payloads.

    * Template config should allow external UI root so css etc can be supplied without a war rebuild